 D’Angelo; The O’Jays; Nile Rodgers & Chic; Earth Wind & Fire; N.E.R.D.; Sons of Kemet; Khalid; and many more

 Three-day passes to North Sea Jazz are already sold-out; though VIP passes are still available for €1,010.
 Saturday day tickets are sold-out as well, while Friday and Sunday tickets are still available for €89.

 ‘s-Hertogenbosch – Electronic Family: We can’t leave ‘s-Hertogenbosch (aka Den Bosch) off the list.

 This is for all the trance lovers.

 Electronic Family comes to the leafy green edge of this rather posh city on 28 July.
 More than 50 international top DJs take over four stages at the Autotron Rosmalen, Den Bosch.
-We don’t see a final lineup as of late March.
-But tickets start at 35 euros, so at that price, it’s worth taking your chances, right?
+Tickets start at 35 euros, so at that price, it’s worth taking your chances, right?

 Wateringen – Waterpop: Cool off from the hot summer sun in Wateringen when Waterpop returns to rock the house at Hofpark 28 July.

 Known as “the nicest festival in the Netherlands,” Waterpop began as a small party with two bands in 1978.
 Today, 13 bands provide the soundtrack for nearly 25,000 fans in attendance, the festival long-since becoming a household name in the Netherlands.